cebamps/advent-of-code-2022/notes.md

 I may have enjoyed implementing a monadic version to support hooking into the search, if the problem had required that, but that was not the case here.

+# Day 14: Regolith Reservoir

+The rules that give the next coordinates for a unit of sand to fall into makes the problem look very much like it wants to be expressed as a graph walk.

+The optimization I gave for part 2 combines a graph state with a path into the graph.
+Would a zipper provide a nice interface to clean up the solution?
+The primitive operations are essentially "walk to the first child", "peek coordinate", "update current coordinate", "go back to parent".
+Those are all pretty abstract.

+Another way to view things is that the problem is somewhat decomposable: up to a certain point, we can get to the same state by shifting the source to any one of the next coordinates of the path taken by the sand.
+Once sand settles immediately, we have to backtrack to an earlier source.
+Same idea, but different angle and closer to the intuition of the problem.